jamesread/EMEA-SA2-Training/deployAtomicHosts.md

 1 On the **Launch Instance** popup window, complete the fields in the tabs as follows;
   1. Details tab
-  	* Availability Zone: <default>
+  	* Availability Zone: $default
-    * Instance name: <username>-atomic-host - because we are creating 3 instances, OpenStack will append a UUID to the end of the image name.
+    * Instance name: $username-atomic-host - because we are creating 3 instances, OpenStack will append a UUID to the end of the image name.
     * Flavor: *m1.medium*
     * Instance count: *3*
     * Instance Boot Source: *Boot from image*